SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/GQIEditableRow.md

 ### T GetValue\<T\>(GQIColumn column)

-Get the value for the cell of the specified column.
+Gets the value for the cell of the specified column.

 #### Parameters

-- [GQIColumn](xref:GQI_GQIColumn) `column`: the column for which the value should be retrieved.
+- [GQIColumn](xref:GQI_GQIColumn) `column`: The column for which the value should be retrieved.

 #### Returns